mongodb/terraform-provider-mongodbatlas/website/docs/r/backup_compliance_policy.html.markdown

 -> **NOTE:** With Backup Compliance Policy enabled, cluster backups are retained after a cluster is deleted and backups can be used normally until retention expiration.
 When the Backup Compliance Policy is not enabled, Atlas deletes the cluster's associated backup snapshots when a cluster is terminated.
 By default, a Backup Compliance Policy is not enabled.
 For more details see [Back Up, Restore, and Archive Data](https://www.mongodb.com/docs/atlas/backup-restore-cluster/).

+-> **NOTE:** If encountering errors when deleting an Atlas Cluster which has an associated `mongodbatlas_cloud_backup_schedule` resource.
+We suggest the following:
+* `mongodbatlas_cloud_backup_schedule` fails during delete because an existing backup compliancy policy is enabled.
+This error is expected.
+We first suggest disabling `mongodbatlas_backup_compliancy_policy` resource which  requires contacting MongoDB Support and completing an extensive verification process.
+* Second, if this is not possible, we suggest changing the order in which terraform deletes the resource.
+This might not always be possible since the `mongodbatlas_cloud_backup_schedule` resource is referencing attributes from the `mongodbatlas_advanced_cluster` or `mongodbatlas_cluster resource` and therefor has to delete the backup schedule before deleting the cluster resource.
+This dependency must be defined as stated in the `mongodbatlas_cloud_backup_schedule` in the [documentation](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/cloud_backup_schedule).
+* Third, another alternative is to modify the `mongodbatlas_cloud_backup_schedule` resource by replacing all the references to the `mongodbatlas_advanced_cluster` or `mongodbatlas_cluster` resource with the underlying values.
+This would enable deleting the cluster resource first, but requires obtaining values from the state to do the appropriate replacements.
+* Lastly, as a final resort taking into account the limitations, we recondmend:
+   * Remove the `mongodbatlas_cloud_backup_schedule` resource from the state using `terraform state rm mongodbatlas_cloud_backup_schedule.backup_retention_policy`
+   * Remove the `mongodbatlas_cloud_backup_schedule` and `mongodbatlas_advanced_cluster` or `mongodbatlas_cluster` resource for the terraform configuration script and apply changes.
+Now only the cluster delete operation is called and runs successfully.

 ## Example Usage

 ```terraform